sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

-This page has moved to https://trac.sagemath.org/wiki/patchbot
+This page has moved to <a href="https://trac.sagemath.org/wiki/patchbot">https://trac.sagemath.org/wiki/patchbot</a>